jmonlong/manu-vgsv/manuscript.md

 Near-breakpoint resolution is necessary.
 Simulations have shown that SV genotyping with vg is robust to errors up to 10 bp in breakpoint location.
+Variants with higher uncertainty in the breakpoint location, for example discovered through read coverage analysis, cannot be added to the graph.

-The genotyping evaluation of invertions is limited by the lack of existing gold-standards.
+The genotyping evaluation of inversions is limited by the lack of existing gold-standards.
 We showed that vg is capable of genotyping simple inversions from simulation or the few discovered in the SV catalog from Audano et al.[@3NNFS6U2].
-However most inversions are complex and involve small insertions/deletions around their breakpoints(REF).
+However, most inversions are complex and involve small insertions/deletions around their breakpoints[@1BciDpJfo].
-While these complex variants are difficult to represent in the VCF format, they would naturally be represented through the alignment of de novo assemblies.
+While these complex variants are difficult to represent in the VCF format, we expect that de novo assemblies alignment will help integrating these variant into the graph.
-For example, in our experiment with yeast assemblies, we identified XX variants that can be considered complex inversion as they contain at least XX inverted bases.

 ## Supplementary Material